 Pour the custard filling in the center and fold the phyllo sheets hanging over the sides on top of the filling drizzling each stack with butter.

-Scour the pie into 8 slices or more if you will be serving smaller pieces.
-Try not to cut all the way down to the cream.
+Scour the pie into 12 slices or more if you will be serving smaller pieces.
+Try not to cut all the way down to the bottom.

 Pour all of the remaining butter on top and brush the sides of the phyllo as well.